skrrtn/Multi-Chat-Viewer-DotNet/README.md

    - All settings are stored in `appsettings.json` in the application directory
    - If settings become corrupted, delete `appsettings.json` and restart the application to reset to defaults
    - The application will automatically recreate the configuration file with default settings

+7. **Platform-Specific Issues**:
+   - **Kick.com channels**: May take longer to connect as the system resolves chatroom IDs
+   - **Platform Detection**: If databases show "Unknown" platform, use the Database Migration Tool
+   - **Mixed Platform Support**: Each database is independent and can be different platforms
+   - **Legacy Database**: Existing databases will be detected as Twitch until migrated

+8. **Migration Tool Issues**:
+   - If migration fails, check that database files are not in use by other applications
+   - Migration is non-destructive and can be safely retried
+   - Contact support if databases become corrupted during migration

 ## Development